jorishr/goudster/README.md

 ### Task runner and build tools

 Gulp task runner with browser-sync and nodemon.
 CSS written in SASS.
 JavaScript compilation with Webpack.
+Type is set to modules: files with `.js` extension are ES6.
+CommonJs files have the `.cjs` extension.

 _Dev notes_: